Exter007/MyUMonsSchedule/README.md

 # MyUMonsSchedule
-### Use MyUMonsSchedule python script to send a screenshot by email (Gmail) of your MyUMons schedule.
+### Use MyUMonsSchedule python script to send a screenshot (by email (Gmail) or on Discord) of your MyUMons schedule.
 #### If you use it on Windows, take care to download geckodriver (and add it to PATH*) : https://github.com/mozilla/geckodriver/releases
 1) You must modify the script to **CHANGE** the global vars.
 2) **DON'T FORGET** to change your Gmail/Google config only for the **SENDER**.
 There are only 2 easy steps to do.